 Many people worldwide enjoy the mulberry fruit both fresh and dried.
 Every country has its favorite.
 In the U.S. before the introduction of mulberries for silk, red mulberry was collected and used as a summer berry.
 The sweet and tart fruit was mostly known in the midwestern and southern U.S. Although found in some northern states it was found often near rivers and streams where the seeds could take hold of open soil which is required for its germination.
 Red Mulberry is the indigenous North American species of mulberry found from Texas to Illinois.
 The fruits from this species are less insipid than most with a bit of tartness and a less watery flavor compared to the common mulberries often encountered.

 |Genus & Species||Morus rubra|

-|Pollination Requirements||Complex.
-Male and female flowers separate but on same tree.
+|Pollination Requirements||Male and female flowers separate but on the same tree.
 Plant 2 for best fruit production but normally self fruitful.
 Will cross with other mulberries if flowering overlaps.|

 |Soil||Super adaptable from rock to clay.|

-|Climate||Does best in zone 5-9.|
+|Climate||Does best in zones 5-9.|